-f, --force

 some other working tree but is missing (for instance, if

-was deleted manually), then --force
+<new-path> was deleted manually), then --force allows the

-move to proceed; use --force
+move to proceed; use --force twice if the destination is

 locked.

-refuses to remove an unclean working tree unless
+remove refuses to remove an unclean working tree unless

-is used.
+--force is used.
 To remove a locked working tree, specify

---force
+--force twice.

 -b <new-branch>, -B <new-branch>

-, create a new branch named <new-branch>
+With add, create a new branch named <new-branch> starting at

-into the new working
+<commit-ish>, and check out <new-branch> into the new working

-is omitted, it defaults to HEAD
+tree.
+If <commit-ish> is omitted, it defaults to HEAD.
+By

-refuses to create a new branch if it already
+default, -b refuses to create a new branch if it already

-overrides this safeguard, resetting <new-branch>
+exists. -B overrides this safeguard, resetting <new-branch>

-to <commit-ish>
+to <commit-ish>.

 -d, --detach

-in the new working tree.
+With add, detach HEAD in the new working tree.
 See "DETACHED

 HEAD" in git-checkout(1).